Children and understanding nutrition

 30% of the consumed calories by Australian children everyday come from junk food, lollies or fast food.
-Talking and teaching your children about food and nutrition as early as possible is the key to setting lifelong behaviors.
+Talking and teaching your children about food and nutrition as early as possible is the key to setting lifelong behaviours.
 Starting early and building the foundations of food and what healthy looks like is highly important as they grow and develop an understanding of food as a source of fuel.

 As taste develops so does opinions of food and children will start to decide on their own what they do and don’t like.
 Talking about and show casing a nutritious diet and an active life style will have huge benefits for the child long term.
 Teaching them the importance of a colourful plate and the food groups early on will also help with development and education.